 I used a Sharpie to draw a face on our balloon just to give it a little more fun, and to pretend we were growing a monster head with Halloween coming up soon.

 Gauge loved this, I don’t know if you can hear him in the video or not, but he says “Did you know this would happen?!”
-Who know inflating a balloon could be so much fun.
+Who knows inflating a balloon could be so much fun.

 How to make a balloon self inflate

 This is a science experiment simple enough for your kids to do themselves.
-My almost seven year old did it with very little help from me.
+My almost seven-year-old did it with very little help from me.